emijlop/climate-migration-project/README.md

 ## Overview

-This project uses machine learning to predict **climate-induced migration outflows** in Somalia.
-It integrates data from **GDELT (news coverage), IOM/DTM (displacement tracking), weather sources, and development indicators** to build a region-month level dataset.
+This project uses machine learning to predict **climate-induced migration outflows** in countries registered by IOM.
+It integrates data from the **World Bank, IMF,  IOM/DTM (displacement tracking), weather sources, and development indicators** to build a country-month level dataset.
 The aim is to identify regional "hotspots"—areas likely to generate out-migration in response to environmental and human security stressors.

 ---